kristerkari/react-native-css-modules/README.md

 #### CSS media queries and CSS viewport units

-If you need CSS media queries or CSS viewport units, please have a look ath the [setup guide for responsive CSS features](docs/setup-responsive.md).
+If you need CSS media queries or CSS viewport units, please have a look at the [responsive CSS features setup guide](docs/setup-responsive.md).

 ```css
 .wrapper {